 The reason?
 “Violence […] is not among the criteria for listing” and “Antifa groups do not promote hatred based on race, religion, ethnicity, sexual orientation or gender identity.”

 Where does OSF get all its money?
 Hungarian born George Soros, one of the richest people on the planet, has donated a whopping $18 billion to the organization.
 It is, in practice, a front end for his global political ambitions.

 Many people leaning right have had Soros on their shortlist of global super-villains for years.
 Often such criticism is dismissed as a conspiracy theory and “demonization of philanthropy.”
 The reason is that Soros doesn’t only spend money on neo-Marxist causes and the groups that are targeted for promoting hate aren’t all conservative.

 Precisely because of such leftsplaining, this article is filled with references to statements and actions by these groups that shows in their own words that they are promoting radical leftism.

 Soros is not a philanthropist.
 You cannot be a lover of humanity if you think large portions of it are a basket of deplorables.

 He cloaks his activism and radical vision under the guise of philanthropy.
-It is both dishonest and detrimental to the reputation of the field.We value your comments!
-Please weigh in on our comment section below.
+It is both dishonest and detrimental to the reputation of the field.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com